Solar Panel Tilt Angle Calculator

 3. Scroll down to locate your optimal tilt angles by season and by month.
 These are seasonal and monthly adjustments based on the simple rules of thumb mentioned above.

 Note: You do not need to send me a request for editing permission to use this spreadsheet.
-Just download it or make a copy following the instructions above.
+Just make a copy of it following the instructions above.

 4. The PVWatts Calculator

 The PVWatts Calculator is a solar energy calculator made by the National Renewable Energy Laboratory (NREL).

 It's the gold standard for estimating how much solar energy your system will produce.